jaredthecoder/awesome-vehicle-security/README.md

 - [Car Hacking: The definitive source](http://illmatics.com/carhacking.html) - Charlie Miller and Chris Valasek publish all tools, data, research notes, and papers for everyone for free
 - [Car Hacking on the cheap](https://community.rapid7.com/community/transpo-security/blog/2017/02/08/car-hacking-on-the-cheap) - Craig Smith wrote a brief article on working with Metasploit’s HWBrige using ELM327 Bluetooth dongle
 - [Researchers tackle autonomous vehicle security](https://phys.org/news/2017-05-tackle-autonomous-vehicle.html) - Texas A&M researchers develop intelligence system prototype.
+- [How big data will impact car security in the proximate future: Concerns and solutions](http://bigdata-madesimple.com/big-data-will-impact-car-security-proximate-future-concerns-solutions/) - Impact of big data on car security.

 ## Presentations